alexlyzh/contact-book/README.md

 ### `npm start`

-Launches a **client and server** parts of the app in one console window concurrently.
+Launches the **client and server** parts of the app in one console window concurrently.

 Runs the app in the development mode.\
 Open [http://localhost:4200](http://localhost:4200) to view it in the browser.